Question 49: How to save shipping cost?

 The shipping companies we use include: Vitran, Day and Ross, Manitoulin, Clark, ACE, Diamond Delivers, Comox Pacific.
 More information about each company including terminal locations can be found by clicking each company`s name.

-You will receive your order’s tracking information from us within 1 business day.
-You can expect to receive your flooring within 3-7 business days (East Coast and US shipments may take longer than 7 days).
+Once your order is placed, we will ship out inside 48 hours.
+You will receive your order’s tracking information from us within 2 business day.
+You can expect to receive your flooring within 3-9 business days (East Coast and US shipments may take longer than 7 days).
 You will receive a call from the shipping company the day prior to pick-up to arrange for delivery.
 Our cork flooring products are shipped from the west coast of British Columbia, Canada (Richmond).
-If there is a back-order of stock in a certain colour/finish, we will let you know prior to arranging for payment.
+If there is a back-order of stock in a certain colour/finish, we will let you kno.

 For all other orders, we have negotiated heavily to bring you the best discounts and will pass the savings on to you.
 Please email or call 1-866-998-1198 for your shipping estimate!